resbaz/resbaz2019/sydney/schedule.md

 See the <a href="compute_day.html">overview</a> for details on the 3 streams of workshops available.

-After the workshops finish, join us for Pizza and drinks at the Whitehouse from 4pm.
+After the workshops finish, join us for a beverage at The Whitehouse from 4:30pm Friday.